Preservation Microfilming Solutions That Ensure The Past Is Available In The Future

 A Commitment To Quality

 There is a difference between a microfilm “service provider” and a true partner for microfilming services.
 Advantage is a partner, not a “provider”, and our reputation is built on our commitment to provide our partners with the quality that they deserve.
-Quality Control and Quality Assurance are what set the microform production process at Advantage Preservation apart from others in the industry.
+Quality Control and Quality Assurance are what set the microform production process at Advantage Archives apart from others in the industry.
 Quality Control is defined as those steps incorporated into the production process that are designed specifically to reduce error.
 Quality Assurance is the process by which the total product is examined to ensure that the quality criteria established by Advantage Preservation are met.

 Our quality criteria include careful inspection of the microfilm for overall legibility, the smallest detail legibility captured, the dimensional accuracy compared with the original, and the completeness of overall image area density.
 We also verify completeness of record vs. original materials provided, the fate bars match the dates printed in the masthead or page, and all targets are accurate.